acwu1/WHyMSIE_POD/README.md

 ### Reminders:
 AFRC: Please do not take photos of the flight line or inside the hangar.
-AFRC: Please use the WH2yMSIE WhatsApp group to coordinate with your escorts.
+AFRC: Please use the WH2yMSIE WhatsApp group to coordinate with your maintenance.
-AFRC can assist with movement between the different locations.
-Escorts are required in the lab, breakroom, and movement between locations within the NASA Armstrong facility 7-days a week - no exceptions.

 Latest POD can be accessed at https://github.com/acwu1/WHyMSIE_POD